-Once a player obtains the ball, he or she becomes the dribbler.
+Once a player obtains the ball, they become the dribbler.
 That player has a few main options for what they can do with the ball.
 The player can choose to dribble, moving toward another player, away from the defense, or toward the basket and advance the play further.
 They can choose to shoot the ball, hoping to make a 2-pointer or a 3-pointer or to possibly earn 2 foul shots.
 The player can also choose to pass the ball, whether as a bounce pass, air pass, or a chest pass.
 Lastly, the player can choose to pivot with the ball to get a new angle or shake off their defender.

 There are rules in basketball that describe how a player can dribble the ball.
 Here are the rules of dribbling in basketball:

-Pivoting in basketball is an action the ball-handler can take by rotating around his pivot foot.
+Pivoting in basketball is an action the ball-handler can take by rotating around their pivot foot.
 Players can pick their pivot foot when they choose to pick up their dribble.
 A player's pivot foot must remain on the ground when pivoting and can only come off the floor when the player shoots or passes.

-We'll learn more about pivoting in Basketball Pivoting.
+You can learn more about pivoting here:

 If a player breaks any of these dribbling rules, a violation will be called by the referee.
 Violations result in a turnover and the other team getting the ball.
 These are simple mistakes in basketball that can have a large impact during a game.
 Here is a list of dribbling violations in basketball: